hsyl20/ghc-cross-compilation/index.rst

 #. ``Setup.hs``

    Cabal packages are built by a ``Setup.hs`` program running on the compiler host.
-Most of them use the same "Simple" one but other use custom ``Setup.hs``, with dependencies specified in ``.cabal`` files.
+Most of them use the same "Simple" one but some others use custom ``Setup.hs``, with dependencies specified in ``.cabal`` files.

    Once GHC becomes multi-target, Stack and cabal-install could use ``-target